cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.tsq/README.md

 ## Supporting files

 * `lib/TsqRecord.jar` - a pre-built JAR containing the JZOS generated record that maps the copybook structure used in `TSQExample3` (includes source).
-* [`/etc/TSQ`](../../etc/TSQ) - contains sample JCL to define the required VSAM files, and the output of a DFHCSDUP EXTRACT operation needed to define the required programs and transactions.
+* [`/etc/TSQ`](../../etc/TSQ) - contains the output of a DFHCSDUP EXTRACT operation needed to define the required programs and transactions.

 ## Running the Example